finopsfoundation/framework/_resources/story--forecasting-chevron.md

 permalink: /stories/cloud-forecasting-insights-chevron/

 title: Cloud Forecasting Insights from Chevron
-description:
+description: Chevron’s cloud environment currently consists of applications and servers on-premises and in Azure – with the vision to migrate a much as possible to Azure.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: Cloud Forecasting Insights from Chevron
 story-date: 2021-06-01
 author: Scott Linn